-Shareholders of record at the close of business on October 25, 2010 are entitled to notice of, and to vote at, the meeting.
-On the record date, 8,929,421 shares of common stock were issued and outstanding.
-Each holder of common stock will be entitled to one vote for each share of common stock held on the record date.
+Shareholders of record at the close of business on May 2, 2011 are entitled to notice of, and to vote at, the meeting.
+On the record date, 8,938,925 shares of common stock were issued and outstanding.

 Voting of Proxies